IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 Follow the actions below to get to launch the application.

-Action
+`Action:`
 1. Click the App Switcher icon on the top right side of the home page.

 2. Select `Health` application from the menu bar and you will view the assets list.